awsdocs/aws-doc-sdk-examples/mvps/redshift_workflow/SPECIFICATION.md

 Created cluster redshift-cluster-200
 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
-Wait until the Redshift cluster ia available.
+Wait until the Redshift cluster is available.
 Press Enter to continue...
 Waiting for cluster to become available.
 This may take a few mins.
 Elapsed Time: 00:00 - Waiting for cluster...
 Elapsed Time: 00:05 - Waiting for cluster...
-Elapsed Time: 00:11 - Waiting for cluster...
+Elapsed Time: 00:10 - Waiting for cluster...
 Elapsed Time: 00:16 - Waiting for cluster...
 Elapsed Time: 00:21 - Waiting for cluster...
-Elapsed Time: 00:27 - Waiting for cluster...
+Elapsed Time: 00:26 - Waiting for cluster...
-Elapsed Time: 00:32 - Waiting for cluster...
+Elapsed Time: 00:31 - Waiting for cluster...
 Elapsed Time: 00:37 - Waiting for cluster...
-Elapsed Time: 00:43 - Waiting for cluster...
+Elapsed Time: 00:42 - Waiting for cluster...
-Elapsed Time: 00:48 - Waiting for cluster...
+Elapsed Time: 00:47 - Waiting for cluster...
-Elapsed Time: 00:53 - Waiting for cluster...
+Elapsed Time: 00:52 - Waiting for cluster...
-Elapsed Time: 00:59 - Waiting for cluster...
+Elapsed Time: 00:58 - Waiting for cluster...
-Elapsed Time: 01:04 - Waiting for cluster...
+Elapsed Time: 01:03 - Waiting for cluster...
-Elapsed Time: 01:09 - Waiting for cluster...
+Elapsed Time: 01:08 - Waiting for cluster...
-Elapsed Time: 01:15 - Waiting for cluster...
+Elapsed Time: 01:14 - Waiting for cluster...
 Cluster is available!
-Total Elapsed Time: 01:20
+Total Elapsed Time: 01:19
 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
 Create a Redshift database